 - In-mold inserts made of aluminum or brass can also be used.

-- Because the mold is made of soft silicone, it wears out quickly and only lasts about 30 – 50 parts.
-Tool wear is determined by surface textures, features, and size.
-Mold life would be reduced by larger parts, rough surface textures, and a large number of proud features.
+- Because the mold is soft silicone, it wears out quickly and lasts only 30 – 50 parts.
+Surface textures, features, and size determine tool wear.
+Larger parts, rough surface textures, and many proud features would reduce mold life.

 - Shrinkage can cause irregular, overly thin, and thick features to deviate from normal tolerance, just like injection molding.

 - Thermal expansion of the liquid and the flexible mold causes a 15% – 0.25 percent shrinkage rate.
-In general, the manufacturer would allow and add shrinkage tolerance, but it is worth speaking with them before placing an order.
+The manufacturer would generally allow and add shrinkage tolerance, but it is worth speaking with them before placing an order.

 - Some features will also necessitate the use of plugs and cores.